Cybermoya-pro/sweetlink/README.md

 - `pnpm sweetlink devtools authorize` – force-click the OAuth consent button when Twitter prompts.

 When a session fails to register, the CLI now emits a DevTools snapshot and Puppeteer scrape (overlay/body text) so build/runtime errors surface immediately.

+#### Timeouts & readiness

+Every `sweetlink open` waits until one of three things happens:

+1. The controlled tab re-registers with the daemon (happy path).
+2. The page reports it has finished loading but SweetLink still isn’t online, in which case we dump DevTools + Next.js diagnostics immediately.
+3. The command exceeds `--timeout` seconds (default `45`) and bails with the same diagnostics.
+Increase `--timeout <seconds>` if you intentionally run on a slow dev stack.

+Because the readiness check follows the page rather than a fixed delay, healthy sessions attach quickly while failures are surfaced within the configured timeout window.

+#### Next.js DevTools errors

+If the target app exposes the Next.js MCP endpoint (the default for `pnpm next dev`), SweetLink automatically calls `/_next/mcp` → `get_errors` whenever a navigation looks suspicious.
+The CLI prints the same markdown summary you would see in the Next.js overlay—complete with source-mapped stack traces—then falls back to the existing overlay/Puppeteer scraping for non-Next projects.
+No extra configuration is required as long as `next-devtools` is registered in `config/mcporter.json` (it is by default in the Sweetistics repo).

 ### TLS onboarding